Head of Intellectual Property, South Africa

 Allison has written articles for the China Law Journal and has authored the South African Chapter for "Getting the Deal Through".
 Allison was also mandated by LexisNexis to author various Practical Guidance chapters for intellectual property and consumer law during 2015 and 2016.

 Allison completed her BCom LLB degrees at the University of Natal, Durban in 1994.
-She started her articles in the Durban office of Deneys Reitz (the predecessor to Norton Rose Fulbright) in 1995.
+She started her articles in the Durban office of Deneys Reitz (the predecessor to Norton Rose Fulbright South Africa) in 1995.
 Allison was admitted as an attorney in 1997, when she started specialising in intellectual property law.
 She qualified as a trade mark practitioner through the SAIIPL in 2000, after passing specialist exams.
 Allison was appointed as a director of Deneys Reitz in 2001 and worked in the Johannesburg office until she resigned at the end of 2008.
 She pursued her career as a director and head of intellectual property in other Johannesburg law firms, before joining Norton Rose Fulbright as a senior equity partner in January 2014.
-Allison resigned as a partner of Norton Rose Fulbright in December 2016, but continues to work closely with the firm on an on-going basis.
+Allison resigned as a partner of Norton Rose Fulbright in December 2016, but continued to work closely with the firm on an on-going basis for 5 years.